FinnishCancerRegistry/popEpi/cran-comments.md

 # popEpi CRAN upload, v.0.2.1

-This is the second submission of popEpi to CRAN with fixes covering the issues discovered on the first try (v.0.2.0).
+This submission includes fixes to problems discovered in uploading v.0.2.0 as well as a trimming of the tests that will be run on CRAN by about 90 % in processing time (212 vs 19 seconds on one machine).
+These tests took about 40 seconds on http://win-builder.r-project.org/.

-## Feedback from first upload
+## Feedback from first upload (v.0.2.0)

 The checks were successful on first upload (v.0.2.0) for R 3.2.2 on http://win-builder.r-project.org/.
 However, the developer version returned the following `NOTE`s and an `ERROR`: